ptmcg/littletable/README.md

 # littletable - a Python module to give ORM-like access to a collection of objects
 [![Build Status](https://travis-ci.org/ptmcg/littletable.svg?branch=master)](https://travis-ci.org/ptmcg/littletable) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ptmcg/littletable/master)

-The littletable module provides a low-overhead, schema-less, in-memory database access to a collection of user objects. littletable provides a DataObject class for ad hoc creation of semi-immutable objects that can be stored in a littletable Table.
+The `littletable` module provides a low-overhead, schema-less, in-memory database access to a collection of user objects. `littletable` provides a `DataObject` class for ad hoc creation of semi-immutable objects that can be stored in a `littletable` `Table`.
 Tables can also contain user-defined objects, using those objects' `__dict__`, `__slots__`, or `_fields` mappings to access object attributes.

-In addition to basic ORM-style insert/remove/query/delete access to the contents of a Table, littletable offers:
+In addition to basic ORM-style insert/remove/query/delete access to the contents of a `Table`, `littletable` offers:
 * simple indexing for improved retrieval performance, and optional enforcing key uniqueness
 * access to objects using indexed attributes
 * simplified joins using '+' operator syntax between annotated Tables